 The British Museum’s seven million visitors a year are testament to its status as the best museum in London, and indeed in the country as a whole.
 The museum has a plethora of exhibitions arranged according to era/ region, such as the Americas, Ancient Egypt and Europe, as well as by theme, such as ‘Enlightenment’ and ‘Living and Dying’.
 Several temporary exhibitions also come and go throughout the year.
 A number of must see objects include the Rosetta Stone, the Mummy of Katebet and the Samurai Armour.
 If you love history, check out these top destinations for history lovers.

-If you are looking to do something interactive during your time in London, you could try one of the ‘escape’ experiences that have been created in recent years, such as Enigma Escape in Holloway.
+If you are looking to do something in London that is interactive, you could try one of the ‘escape’ experiences that have been created in recent years, such as Enigma Escape in Holloway.
 This involves being locked in a room and solving puzzles to escape within a limited time frame.
 Enigma Escape has two games to choose from – Breakout and the Killer!
 This is a great way to have fun with friends and would make a great idea for a hen or stag do.

 Clos Maggiore is located in Covent Garden, so a great choice after a day browsing the market stalls and shops there.
 The restaurant produces mouth-watering French-style cuisine.
 If you can, go for the seasonal tasting menu so you can sample a wide range of dishes from this excellent restaurant.
 You will enjoy your meal in beautiful surroundings – especially if you are lucky enough to be seated in the conservatory.
 This room has floral branches hanging from the roof and an open fire – décor that has helped towards Clos Maggiore being voted the world’s most romantic restaurant.